You are here: Sysadmins of the North » Code base » PowerShell » Install Windows Updates using PowerShell

 To being able to install Windows Updates with PowerShell, you need Powershell installed.
 Either 5.1 or 7.3, at the time of this writing.
 If you fulfill this requirement, you can install and use PSWindowsUpdate module.
 Windows Updates are easily installed from either Windows Update or Windows Server Update Services (WSUS).

-Install PSWindowsUpdate module
+Install PSWindowsUpdate PowerShell module

 PSWindowsUpdate is a PowerShell module to install Windows Updates.
 There are more modules for this purpose, but this is the one I use and am used to.
 To make this module available, start a PowerShell instance as administrator.